In this tutorial I will show you an idea/method how you can make your own glitch sounds in FL Studio using Edison.

 First, open the Mixer and drop two instances of Edison’s into any empty mixer track.
 First Edison will be used for producing the glitch sounds and the second will be used for recording them to audio.

-Open the Browser and drop ANY sample material to the first instance of Edison (I’m using free single hit drum samples taken from Loopmasters “Ableton AS 100” -pack.
-Download link to the free pack is at the bottom of this article).
+Open the Browser and drop ANY sample material to the first instance of Edison (I’m using single hit drum samples taken from Loopmasters “Ableton AS 100” -pack.

 Now, in the second instance of Edison, enable the recording by clicking on the Record button and make sure the ‘On Input’ is enabled (should be enabled by default).